cmatKhan/brentlab_rnaseq_nf/README.md

-# brentlab Novoalign + htseq rnaseq pipeline
+# brentlab Novoalign + HTSeq rnaseq pipeline

-## Purpose

-This runs the 'legacy' brentlabRnaSeq pipeline, which uses the current cluster version of novoalign and htseq
+This runs the 'legacy' brentlabRnaSeq pipeline, which uses the current cluster version of novoalign and htseq.
+The underlying software is not updated -- samples not part of a current 'experiment set' should not use this pipeline.

 ## Installation